Juventus sack Sarri following Champions League failure | Goal.com

 Juventus sack Sarri following Champions League failure

-Juventus have relieved Maurizio Sarri of his position at the club following their Champions League exit at the hands of Lyon, Goal can confirm, with official confirmation expected to be released by the Bianconeri on Saturday.
+Juventus have sacked Maurizio Sarri following their Champions League exit at the hands of Lyon.

 The Continassa hierarchy held a meeting following the Old Lady's failure to progress to the quarter-finals of Europe's premier club competition, with Sarri's future at the club the only point on the agenda in the wake of the continental disappointment.